© 2019 - International Centre for Investigative Reporting

 About 123 million people don’t have access to decent toilets and 47 million people practice open defecation on a daily basis in the country.
-In fact, the problem of open defecation is closely linked to poor sanitation and inadequate water supply in Nigeria.
-Due to poor water supply and sanitation, citizens, especially children, are exposed to alarming rates of diseases.
+In fact, the problem of open defecation is closely linked to poor sanitation and inadequate water supply in Nigeria and due to poor water supply and sanitation, citizens, especially children, are exposed to alarming rates of diseases.

 According to Water Aid, a charity organisation established in 1981, which focuses on developing solutions to help provide water, toilets and hygiene to people, Nigeria loses 59,500 children, under age five, every year due to poor water and sanitation.

 These figures hold true in 2019, nine years after the United Nations General Assembly recognised right to sanitation as a human right.

 The World Health Organisation’s data also shows that diarrhea is the second largest killer of children under age five in Nigeria and it is reported that 88 per cent of diarrhea cases are attributable to factors originating from poor management of human feces.